 "Please.
 Please, don't say you love me."

-Unsurprisingly, there are few clues to the briefcase's combination in a totally different person's hotel room, and it's a letter based code that would take lots and lots of tedious trial-and-error clicking to work out by luck.
-Even adventure games aren't cruel enough to inflict on players.
+Unsurprisingly, there are few clues to the briefcase's combination in a totally different person's hotel room, and it's a letter-based code that would take lots and lots of tedious trial-and-error clicking to work out by luck.

 After your head stops recovering from the concussion of slamming it repeatedly into your desk, the case opens to reveal very little.
 A pair of pyjamas, with Doralice making a point of mentioning have a packet of 'comdoms' in the pocket that she doesn't bother taking, an electric toothbrush, and no vial.
 A bit more messing around, and the vial turns out to be in the toothbrush, in a secret compartment that opens up when you switch it on.
 So, to recap.
 The guy brought condoms, just in case, but nothing to clean his teeth after an incredibly long flight.
 Truly, Doralice is a lucky, lucky girl.